iterative/dvc.org/static/docs/get-started/agenda.md

 data sets and you want to:

 * capture and save those data artifacts the same way we capture code,
-* track and switch between different version of these artifacts easily,
+* track and switch between different versions of these artifacts easily,
 * being able to answer the question of how those artifacts or models were built in the first place,
 * being able to compare them,